teddyoweh/transvarpy/README.md

 # Pointers in Python
-This module is a different way of assigning variables in python.
+This module is a new method of assigning variables in python.

 The most popular languages that have pointers are C and C++, pointers allow a variable to be change by altering the memory address of the variable.

 ## C Pointers
 ```C